rssnyder/plane-notify/README.md

 `todo`

 GHCR images are private by default, so safe to use as a cache.
+And a free github account comes with "500MB of Packages storage"!

 ### TODO